-Principle 3: Embed Local History and Character in New Communities

-Developments should strive to feature historic sites and places of significance within development areas to provide a unique sense of identity and character for developing neighbourhoods.
-The adaptation and re-use of historic buildings in an appropriate manner, conserving and integrating them into new developments, is encouraged.
+8.2.3 Principle 3 - Embed Local history and Character in New Communities adaptation and re-use of historic buildings in an appropriate manner, conserving and integrating them into new developments, is encouraged.
 The retention and integration of significant Aboriginal sites as well as significant trees and landforms into natural area reserves, parks and as conservation areas is also encouraged.
 The use of historically relevant street names, integration of interpretation and the celebration of aspects of a site's Indigenous and post settlement history, are encouraged to ensure that the rich history of the area is celebrated and recognisable in the identity of developing communities.